Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Transformers can implement gradient descent in function space.

-Let us begin by considering the simplest setting of the \textbf{Euclidean inner product Kernel}, i.e. $\K^{linear}(u,w) := \lin{u,w}$.
-In this setting, the choice of query, key, value matrices in Proposition \ref{p:rkhs_descent_transformer_construction} is essentially identical to the constructions from \cite{von2022transformers,ahn2023transformers}.
+We first consider the simplest setting of the \textbf{Euclidean inner product Kernel}, i.e. $\K^{linear}(u,w) := \lin{u,w}$.
+In this setting, the choice of query, key, value matrices in Proposition \ref{p:rkhs_descent_transformer_construction} essentially match constructions in \cite{von2022transformers,ahn2023transformers}.
 It is also worth noting that \emph{functional gradient descent in the RKHS induced by $\K^{linear}$} in fact follows the same trajectory as \emph{(Euclidean) gradient descent of the linear regression parameter vector}: Let $\theta \in \R^d$ be the linear regression parameter to learn.
 Let $R(\theta):= \displaystyle\frac{1}{2} \sum_{i=1}^n \lrp{\lin{\tx{i}, \theta} - \ty{i}}^2$ denote the empirical least squares loss.
-Let $\theta_k$ denote the $k^{th}$ iterate of gradient descent with stepsize $r_k'$, thus
+Let $\theta_\ell$ denote the $\ell^{th}$ iterate of gradient descent with stepsize $r_\ell'$, thus

-Let $f_k(x) := \lin{\theta_k, x}$.
-Notice that $\nabla R(\theta_k) = - \sum_{i=1}^n \lrp{\ty{i} - f_k(\tx{i})} \tx{i}$, so that
+Let $f_\ell(x) := \lin{\theta_\ell, x}$.
+Notice that $\nabla R(\theta_\ell) = - \sum_{i=1}^n \lrp{\ty{i} - f_k(\tx{i})} \tx{i}$, so that